nicedreams/rsyncsnap/README.md

   REMOTE NOTICE:  - Syncing to remote server will NOT auto delete snapshots from
                     remote server.
 You must keep track and remove manually.
                   - Script will preserve hard-links to remote system.
-                  - Recommended to use ssh key authentication for cron jobs.
+                  - Recommended to use ssh key authentication for cron jobs using ~/.ssh/config file.

 OPTIONS:
   -e | --exclude  Path and filename of exclude file: /home/user/rsyncsnap.exclude